nobodyisnobody/write-ups/RaRCTF.2021/pwn/unintended/README.md

 ### 2. Let"s Prepare for War.

-First as the binary has PIE protection, we need to leak libc base address & heap base address.
+First as the binary has PIE protection on, we need to leak libc base address & heap base address.

-as we can choose the size of chunk allocated (at least the second one),  we can allocate data, in unsorted, or tcache, or even mmaped chunk before libc,
+as we can choose the size of the chunk allocated,  depending on the requested size, we can allocate data in unsorted bin, or tcache, or even mmaped chunk before libc,

-so the is a relatively easy task.
+so this is a relatively easy task.

-there are many ways to do it, let's first leak libc address.
+there are many ways to do it.
+Let's first leak libc address.

-There is no Use After Free (UAF) vulnerability in show chunk function, so we need to allocate a chunk again ( of the same size) at the place we want to leak libc arena
+There is no Use After Free (UAF) vulnerability in show chunk function, so we need to allocate a chunk again (same size) at the place we want to leak libc arena address,

-address put there after freeing the chunk.
-And as malloc does not clear the chunk allocated, we can only write one byte to the new chunk (ideally the same that the LSB of
+and as malloc does not clear the chunk allocated, we only write one byte to the new allocated chunk (ideally the same that the LSB of

-libc arena address, 0xa0 in our case) to dump the libc arena adress full.
+libc arena address, 0xa0 in our case) to dump the full libc arena adress.

-for the first leak.

 We will allocate a chunk of 0x428 bytes (chunk 'A'), it is bigger than tcache maximum chunk size, so it will be allocated in unsorted bin.